Skip to content

 Curriculum

-Program Outcomes: Lead in Finance
+Program Outcomes: Develop Leadership and Analytical Skills in Finance

 This MBA with emphasis in finance will prepare you to: